dev-academy-programme/orientation---Archived/installation/README.md

 ### iTerm and Homebrew

 1. Navigate to [iTerm2](https://www.iterm2.com/)
-2. Download and install it.
+2. Download and install it
-3. Naviage to [Homebrew](https://brew.sh) and copy/paste the command on the front page into an open iTerm2 window.
+3. Naviage to [Homebrew](https://brew.sh) and copy/paste the command on the front page into an open iTerm2 window

 > TLDR
 > Mac's come with an inbuilt command line called 'terminal', however iTerm2 is our terminal of choice.
 Homebrew helps us update install and manage 'packages' that you'll need and want to use when coding.